 Located in the ORCA Public Safety Building is Ocean Reef Fire Station 26, the northernmost fire station in Monroe County, FL (the Florida Keys).
-Fire Station 26 houses one E-One Fire Engine, one E-One 75’ Aerial Ladder / Pumper (a “Quint”), three advanced life support Rescue Ambulances, and a Shift Commander SUV.
-Delivery of a 10-meter MetalCraft Fire/Security Boat is expected in November 2021, and delivery of an Oshkosh Aircraft Rescue and Firefighting Quick Response Vehicle is anticipated in late 2022.
+Fire Station 26 houses one E-One Fire Engine, one E-One 75’ Aerial Ladder / Pumper (a “Quint”), three advanced life support Rescue Ambulances, a Shift Commander SUV, and a 10-meter MetalCraft Fire/Security Boat.
+Delivery of an Oshkosh Aircraft Rescue and Firefighting Quick Response Vehicle is anticipated in late 2023.

 ORCA Firefighter-Paramedics are divided into three shifts.
 The Firefighters assigned to each shift work twenty-four hours on-duty followed by forty-eight hours off.
-Six to eight career Firefighter-Medics and usually one Volunteer Firefighter staff each shift.
+Eight or nine career Firefighter-Paramedics and usually one Volunteer Firefighter staff each shift.
 The Fire Chief works Monday through Friday performing management and administrative duties, and he will respond to serious fires or emergencies to serve as the Incident Commander.

 On each shift, one of the career Firefighters is a Fire Captain, who serves as the Shift Commander, one is a Fire Lieutenant, and the remaining staff are Firefighter-Paramedics.